 Whole Life Offers Fixed Premiums.

-This policy has fixed premiums, and will last for the duration of your life unless you use one of several features like paid-up additions, or a 7, 10 or 20 pay option.
+This policy has fixed premiums and will last for the duration of your life unless you use one of several features like paid-up additions, or a 7, 10 or 20 payment option.

 Universal Life Offers Flexible Premiums.